dortania/OpenCore-Multiboot/oc/bootcamp.md

 * [Installation](#installation)
 * [Troubleshooting](#troubleshooting)

 So a neat feature of OpenCore is the ability to avoid the BIOS entirely and use Startup disk solely for multiboot.
 Problem comes in when we try to boot windows and have no way of setting the boot option back to macOS.
 That's where the BootCamp utilities come in.

 * Note: This guide will not cover the creation of the Windows installer, only the installation of BootCamp drivers.
+  * Example of a guide: [Build a Bootable Windows ISO](https://www.freecodecamp.org/news/how-make-a-windows-10-usb-using-your-mac-build-a-bootable-iso-from-your-macs-terminal/)
+  * Reminder: Windows **MUST** be GPT/GUID based, OpenCore will not boot legacy installs
 * Note 2: Using BootCamp utilities from macOS will erase the EFI/BOOT/BOOTx64.efi file on your EFI, which is needed for booting OpenCore.
 And OpenCore itself does not support MBR based installs so the utility is useless to us

 ## Preparations